Enhancing Vision-Language Model Reliability with Uncertainty-Guided Dropout Decoding: Textual Interpretation of Visual Tokens

-As shown in \figref{fig:case}, the epistemic uncertainty accurately reflects the information content of the visual tokens: \textit{visual tokens with high epistemic uncertainty correspond to patches with significant information} (e.g., ``\textit{Berlin}''), while those with low epistemic uncertainty correspond to less informative patches (e.g., ``\textit{the}'').
-In contrast, the aleatoric and the total uncertainty do not correlate well.
+Leveraging this, we introduce uncertainty measures from the textual projection distributions $q^{\text{proj}}_i$ to quantify each visual token's uncertainty, as depicted in the figure.
+Following classical uncertainty quantification (\secref{sec:background:classical uq}), we decompose total uncertainty into \textit{aleatoric} (data-related) derived directly from $q^{\text{proj}}_i$, and \textit{epistemic} (model-related) by comparing $q^{\text{proj}}_i$ to an average distribution (\secref{subsec:uncertainty_measurement}).
+As illustrated, epistemic uncertainty aligns well with the information content of visual tokens: high epistemic uncertainty corresponds to informative patches (e.g., ``\textit{Berlin}''), and vice versa (e.g., ``\textit{the}'').
+In contrast, aleatoric and total uncertainty do not show this correlation.
 This finding motivates our focus on epistemic uncertainty as a reliable indicator of the significance of visual information.